Emma Carter Browning: Aviation career

 Browning Aerial Service constructed its own terminal, Browning Terminal, at Robert Mueller Municipal Airport.
 Work began in 1962 and finished in 1963.
 By the 1970s, the Brownings employed 40 people and occupied 100,000 sq. ft. of hangar space.
 Due to its status as the state capital, governors and other officials would often fly in and out of Austin; Browning made sure to work hard and impress them, establishing a good reputation.

 When her husband Robert died in June 1973, Browning became president of Browning Aerial Service; their son Robert served as general manager and vice-president.
 She was known as a shrewd businesswoman—when once asked by Charles Lindbergh to borrow a plane during maintenance, Browning replied: "Charlie, we don't loan airplanes, we rent them."
 After nearly 15 years as president, Browning sold the company to London-based Signature Flight Services in August 1987.

+Later life and recognition

 Her son Bobby died on July 24, 2002, aged 69.

 She was given the Lifetime Achievement in Aviation Award by Texas governor Rick Perry in March 2003 in honor of her achievements, and in June 2005 Browning was inducted into the Texas Aviation Hall of Fame.

 Browning died on April 23, 2010.
 Later that year, General Aviation Avenue at Austin–Bergstrom International Airport was renamed in her honor.